Incorporating Wordly in Video Systems

 You can display Wordly content on an exterior monitor for your attendee's viewing.
 Wordly can be displayed full-screen or can be overlaid on top of video to provide open subtitles for viewing.

-You set this up in the Display feature of Wordly.
+You set this up in the Subtitle app – part of the Wordly Display product (https://display.wordly.ai/subtitle).

 - Set up the transcription/translation frame that displays the subtitles.
 This feature makes it simple to add video subtitles directly into your production workflow.